rhdtownsend/gyre/doc/source/user-guide/gyre-fundamentals/from-string-to-gyre.rst

 :math:`\{x_{1},x_{2},\ldots,x_{N}\}`.
 However, a couple of important differences arise at this juncture.
 First, the system of oscillation equations are fourth order (sixth, in the non-adiabatic case).
-Rather than employing finte-difference approximations to high-order differential operators, GYRE instead decomposes the problem into set of coupled first-order equations.
+Rather than employing finite-difference approximations to high-order differential operators, GYRE instead decomposes the problem into set of coupled first-order equations.
 This set is written generically as